EdoardoCostantini/mi-hd/notes/methods.md

 		* DVs: continuous.
 	* Limitations:
 		* cannot impute dichotomous or polytomous variables at the moment: needs a different algorithm
-	* Packages: blasso package from Chris(?)
-Hans is availe at his personal website (archive version)
+	* Packages: blasso package from Chris Hans is available at his personal website (archive version)
 	* Problems:
 		* Multivariate implementation: gibbs sampler nesting.
 From the language of ZahoLong2016 (p.
 2026-7), in univariate case you need to a) formulate the Bayesian Linear Model for the variable with missing values; 2) simulate